Operational Safety Case (OSC) Services

 The first stage of the OSC process is to run a one-to-one consultation with you.
 In this consultation we will talk through your requirements, your application and your organisation so that we understand you, your business, its policies and its needs.
 We will at this stage ask for all your current documentation and review it before progressing

 Assessment of Risk

 After about 30 days, you should hear back from the CAA with your initial offer.
-Often the CAA can miss vital evidence during their assessment and so we aid you during your discussions to point out vital evidence in your submission.
+Often the CAA can miss vital evidence during their assessment and so we aid you during your discussions to point out this evidence in your submission.
 Once a a final offer has been received, Fleet UAS shall make the necessary amendments and your OSC will be awarded to you